-You are required to properly cite all your sources (see page 7 of the syllabus for the academic integrity policy).
+You are required to properly cite all your sources (see pages 12 and 13 of the syllabus for the academic integrity policy).
 Do this whenever you find yourself quoting or otherwise using the ideas of another person.
 Please follow APA-style citation guidelines, keeping in mind that you must cite all sources, even if you are only putting their ideas into your own words.